Miserlou/geeseflypy/README.md

+# geesefly Mirror

+This is my mirror of Jonathan Bowman's geesefly.py, and made available in pip.

+## Installation

+To install from pip:

+    $ pip install geesefly

+## About

 geesefly.py is a pure Python implementation of the Skein hash function and Threefish tweakable block cipher.
 It also includes a pseudo-random number generator based on Skein, and Cipher-Block Chaining (CBC) based